 “My old man’s spare tires were actully only tires in the acedemic sense: They were round, they had once been made of rubber.”

 It’s the quintessential Christmas movie, and we’ve seen it twice so far this season.
 There are tons of cool cars in the movie, including George Bailey’s 1917 Dodge Brothers Touring (which was offered at auction in May last year), Sam Wainwright’s Rollston-bodied 1931 Dusenberg Model J, and Bert the Cop’s 1941 Ford Fordor police car.

 Christmas Vacation (1989)

-Like the original movie National Lampoon’s Vacation, Christmas Vacation has Clark Griswold driving a wood-paneled wagon, this time an updated Wagon Queen Family Truckster MkII based on a Ford Taurus wagon.
+Like the original movie National Lampoon’s Vacation, Christmas Vacation has Clark Griswold driving a wood-paneled wagon, this time an updated Wagon Queen Family Truckster MkII, which was based on a Ford Taurus wagon.

 Cousin Eddie shows up in front of the Griswold residence with a 1972 Condor II motor home.